 NBC’s reality show, World of Dance, is off to a grand start for its second season as three dynamic acts from Utah County gracefully dance their way across the stage and into the hearts of the judges, studio audience, and television viewers.
-The three acts include contemporary soloist Jaxon Willard of American Fork, Utah, contemporary duo Charity and Andres of Springville, Utah, and Orem-based ballroom team The Pulse.
+The three acts include contemporary soloist Jaxon Willard of American Fork, Utah, contemporary duo Charity and Andres of Springville, Utah, and Orem-based Latin ballroom dance team, The Pulse.

 In an interview with the Daily Herald, Anderson, who recently graduated from Springville High School, said, “I really wanted to try out for the show, but I felt like I needed to bring something that was kind of different than what they’ve seen, and they’ve seen soloists, and I didn’t see very many duets.
 A lot of people were telling me that our styles are kind of the same and our strengths are pretty similar, and so I got encouragement to ask (Andres) to be my duet partner.”
 Anderson follows in the footsteps of her older brothers Landon Anderson and Ryan Di Lello, who previously competed on Fox’s So You Think You Can Dance.